chrismathew05/ttt-app/README.md

 - The Lambda function transmits information back to the websocket which in turn broadcasts it to all clients.
 - The Lambda function also updates/reads from an AWS DynamoDB database for persistent data.
 - An IAM role (`ttt-role`) is granted permissions via an IAM policy (`ttt-policy`) under the least-privelege principle.
-- The Lambda functiona and Websocket API print logs to AWS CloudWatch.
+- The Lambda function and Websocket API print logs to AWS CloudWatch.

 ![Architecture Diagram](https://lucid.app/publicSegments/view/9460cbf5-a62b-4b6f-814b-3890796c57dc/image.png)